qtw-modeling/br-model-gpu/README.md

 # br_model
-BR: Beeler-Reuter (1977) ionic model of a ventricular cell (guinea pig).

-GPU-code (OpenACC) for the numerical simulation of a myocardium tissue.
+GPU-code (OpenACC) for numerical simulation of myocardium tissue using the Beeler-Reuter (1977) ionic model.

 Model of the tissue:
 - 2D
-- constant gap junctions' conductivities
+- gap junctions' conductivities = const
 - 1 type of cardiomyocytes present.

-Both discrete and continious media (i.e. "reaction-diffusion" or "cable equation") versions are feasible.
+Calculations of both discrete and continious media's (i.e. reaction-diffusion/cable equation) models are feasible.